PECKVILLE CHRISTMAS HOUSE

 Dates, Times, and Admission

-The Grand Lighting Ceremony takes place on Thanksgiving at 5 PM.
-The display remains lit from 5-9 PM Monday through Thursday and 5-10 PM Friday through Sunday until January 7th, which is Christmas according to the Russian calendar.
-Admission is free, but donations are accepted.
-Parking is available on Marion Street or the nearby Sacred Heart of Jesus parking lot.
+The Grand Lighting Ceremony takes place on Thanksgiving at 5:00 PM.
+The display remains lit from 5:00 PM to 9:00 PM, Monday through Thursday, and from 5:00 PM to 10:00 PM, Friday through Sunday, until January 7th, which is Christmas according to the Russian calendar.

 Visitor Tips for an Enjoyable Experience